 Possibly Effective for

-- Pain.
-Some research shows that taking a specific type of palmitoylethanolamide (Normast, Epitech Group) can reduce pain in people with chronic pain due to various causes.
+- Chronic pain.
+Some research shows that taking palmitoylethanolamide can reduce pain in people with chronic pain due to various causes.
+The dose or the duration of palmitoylethanolamide supplementation does not seem to change its benefit for pain.

 Possibly Ineffective for